wf8/sumac/README.md

 ### Citation:

 Freyman, W.A.
 2014.
-Supermatrix Constructor (SUMAC): a Python package for data mining GenBank and building phylogenetic supermatrices.
+SUMAC: GenBank data miner and phylogenetic supermatrix constructor

 ### Other stuff: